 (d) is posted by pre-paid registered mail from an address within Canada to the Addressee at its chosen postal will be deemed to have been received by the Addressee on the 3rd (third) day after the date of posting.

 - any notice that the Company sends by email to an email account hosted on the Company System by the Client will be deemed to have been received by the Client on the date of transmission; and

 - if a written notice or communication is actually received by one of the parties from the other, this will be adequate written notice or communication to that party.

 - INTERPRETATION AND GENERAL

-- The signatories hereto designated as a Representative, or holding themselves out to be representing the interests of the Company or the Client warrant that they are authorised to act in such capacities, and accept personal liability under the Client Agreement should they prove not to be so authorised.
+(f) Representatives.
+The signatories hereto designated as a Representative, or holding themselves out to be representing the interests of the Company or the Client warrant that they are authorized to act in such capacities, and accept personal liability under the Client Agreement should they prove not to be so authorized.

 (g) Reading Down.
 If a provision of the Client Agreement is reasonably capable of an interpretation which would make that provision valid and enforceable and an alternative interpretation that would make it void, illegal, invalid or otherwise unenforceable, then that provision shall be interpreted, so far as is possible, to be limited and read down to the extent necessary to make it valid and enforceable.

 (h) Severability.
 In the event that any part of the Client Agreement is found to be partially or fully unenforceable because it does not comply with any law, or for any other reason, this will not affect the application or enforceability of the remainder of the Client Agreement.